MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 If you need help with MyChart, call us at 1-844-442-4278

 The goal of breast cancer screening is to find cancer at the earliest possible stage, before it causes symptoms or pain and when it is easier to treat.
+UChicago Medicine offers mammography at several locations, including our main location in Chicago and at several locations in Chicago's Southland.

 At UChicago Medicine, our board-certified radiologists provide the full range of image interpretation and image-guided procedures to uncover signs of disease, including: